hashicorp/terraform-website/content/source/docs/enterprise/private/admin/index.html.md

 ## Accessing the Admin Interface

 Only Private Terraform Enterprise users with the site-admin permission can access the administrative functions.
-To view, search, and update settings in the UI, click your user icon in the upper right:
+To view, search, and update settings in the UI, click your user icon in the upper right, then click **Site Admin**:

 (screenshot)